-Besides Medicare and Medicaid, there are several programs to help cover the costs of home care.
+Besides Medicare and Medicaid, there are several programs and government aid options to help cover the costs of home care.
 Each has its own eligibility requirements and list of services it will cover.
 In addition, paying out of pocket is always an option, though many people will quickly find this cost-prohibitive without a plan to raise enough cash.

 Quick Tip: To learn more about the costs of in-home care, visit our home care cost guide.

 Scott founded Select Home Care Portland in 2009 and has been helping seniors live their best life at home or in their local senior community ever since.
 As an advocate for seniors, the primary philosophy has been to listen, educate and provide… Learn More About Scott Witt